sivertheisholt/CharaTwitch/README.md

 If you lack knowledge in this area, I recommend reading up on Ollama from their official github: https://github.com/ollama/ollama

-Here is an example modelfile using Open WebUI (https://github.com/open-webui/open-webui):
+Here is an example modelfile that the application is built upon using Open WebUI (https://github.com/open-webui/open-webui):

 ```
 FROM nous-hermes-2-solar-10.7b.Q5_K_M.gguf